Objective structured clinical examination

-An objective structured clinical examination (OSCE) is an approach to the assessment of clinical competence in which the components are assessed in a planned or structured way with attention being paid to the objectivity of the examination which is basically an organization framework consisting of multiple stations around which students rotate and at which students perform and are assessed on specific tasks.
-OSCE is a modern type of examination often used for assessment in health care disciplines.
+An objective structured clinical examination (OSCE) is a practical examination format used to assess clinical competence, especially in medicine, pharmacy and other health care disciplines.
+In an OSCE, candidates rotate through a series of timed stations and complete predefined clinical tasks, such as history taking, physical examination, communication, interpretation of investigations, clinical reasoning, or practical procedures.

+The format was developed in the 1970s by Ronald Harden and colleagues as a response to limitations of traditional clinical examinations, including variation in the patients and examiners assigned to candidates.
+OSCEs are structured through planned stations, standardised instructions, checklists or rating scales, and, in many cases, real or simulated patients.

+OSCEs are used in undergraduate, postgraduate, licensing, certification and formative assessment contexts.
+Although the format is intended to improve standardisation and sampling of clinical skills, its reliability and validity depend on how stations, examiners, scoring criteria and standard-setting procedures are implemented.

 History and purpose

 The development of OSCE is credited to Ronald Harden.
 Since the publication of the first paper in the British Medical Journal in 1975, OSCE has been widely adopted in many medical schools and professional bodies.
 The format of OSCE is continuously evolving and may include real or simulated patients, clinical specimens, and other clinical materials.
 OSCE is primarily used to assess focused clinical skills such as history taking, physical examination, diagnosis, communication, and counseling.

 In the last three decades the OSCE has seen a steady exponential growth and usage in both undergraduate and postgraduate examinations around the globe.
 OSCEs are also used for licensure examinations and as a feedback tool in formative settings.
 Common uses of the OSCE include: